Efficiency or Effectiveness?

 Just like the candy example above, effectiveness and efficiency can make a lot of difference for your blog.

-If you blogging effectively, this means that you are just putting posts out there somehow and wasting hours on each post.
+If you blog effectively, this means that you are just putting posts out there somehow and wasting hours on each post.

 However, if you are efficient as well as effective when you put good posts while using time well and spending less time to write better posts.